Rugby League World

-Rugby League World is a dedicated rugby league magazine published monthly in the United Kingdom.
-Other rugby league titles published by League Publications Ltd include the weekly newspaper Rugby Leaguer & League Express and the annual Gillette Rugby League Yearbook.
+Rugby League World is a rugby league magazine published monthly in the United Kingdom.
+It was launched in May 1976 as Open Rugby, and the name was changed in 1999.
+The magazine is owned by League Publications Ltd who also publish the weekly newspaper Rugby Leaguer & League Express and the annual Gillette Rugby League Yearbook.

 History

 Rugby League World began life in May 1976 as Open Rugby, founded by Harry Edgar, who published and edited the title until July 1998 when it was sold to League Publications Ltd. Graham Clay then took over as editor, and oversaw the change of title to Rugby League World in March 1999.

-A short-lived Australian edition was launched and ran for 7 issues, between March to September 2002.
+A short-lived Australian edition was launched and ran for 7 issues, between March and September 2002.
 In 2011 an Apple iPad and Android edition of the magazine was launched.